mbmcmullen27/lox/README.md

     }
     ```
     - Weird that he got lazy with new enums and classes here, I suppose the overhead of another class method that inherits function is too much boilerplate for just this 1 check
+    - is there a reason why we might implement another class?
+        >Just like we reuse the grammar rule, we’ll reuse the function() method later to parse methods inside classes.
+When we do that, we’ll pass in “method” for kind so that the error messages are specific to the kind of declaration being parsed.